yoyoengine/yoyoengine/README.md

 > [!NOTE]
 > All C dependencies are included in this repository, besides a compiler and stdlib.
 Python dependencies are not included, and will need to be downloaded via pip.

+To build you need `cmake` and `make` installed.
+To run the editor you need `python3` and to run the launcher you need the tkinter dependencies listed below.

 ### Core & Editor

 - [SDL2](https://www.libsdl.org/)